The History of Rome (Mommsen): The Empire

 The third section: General Introduction; Government and Society; A History of Events [this the longest subsection, arranged by emperors]: Diocletian (284–305); Constantine (306–337); The sons of Constantine (337–361); Julian and Jovian (355–364); Valentinian and Valens (364–378); From Theodosius to Alaric (379–410).

-This rescued work contains a great wealth of material, in which one follows in the footsteps of a master historian.
-Yet, perhaps because of its nature as reconstructed student lecture notes, it more often lacks the fine points of literary composition and style, and of course the narrative drive of the original three volumes.
-Nonetheless it is well to remember that the students involved here in taking the lecture notes were themselves quite accomplished people, and one listener and recorder was already a mature father.
+This rescued work contains a substantial amount of material, in which one follows in the footsteps of a master historian.
+Because of its nature as reconstructed student lecture notes, it often lacks the polish of literary composition and style, as well as the narrative continuity of the original three volumes.
+It should be noted, however, that the students involved here in taking the lecture notes were themselves accomplished individuals, and one listener and recorder was already a mature father.

 Roman portraits

 Several writers have remarked on Mommsen's ability to interpret personality and character.
 The following highlights are drawn from Mommsen's renderings of figures of ancient Rome, namely: Hannibal, Scipio Africanus, the Gracchi brothers, Marius, Drusus, Sulla, Pompey, Cato, Caesar, and Cicero.